snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 <h4>Create your Kinesis stream or equivalent</h4>

-Make sure to create a dedicated Kinesis stream, Apache Kafka topic or equivalent to hold the PII Transformation events - otherwise Stream Enrich will fail.
+Make sure to create a dedicated Kinesis stream, Apache Kafka topic, or equivalent to hold the PII Transformation events - otherwise Stream Enrich will fail.

 Do not attempt to re-use your enriched event stream, as then you will be co-mingling sensitive PII data with safely pseudonymized enriched events.